yunxiangz/PLGDL/README.md

 ### Expected output
-The test results (Accuracy, Precision, Recall, F1, MCC) in the test set.
+The test results (Accuracy, Precision, Recall, F1, MCC, AUC-ROC, AUC-PR) in the test set.
 The results will be outputed on the Terminal.